trendscenter/docker-resource-usage/README.md

 Plots resource usage by a Docker container

 ## Usage
-Before you start a Docker container, run this command in a Terminal window:
+Before you start a Docker container, run this command in a Terminal window to log docker stats to a file:

 `while true; do docker stats --no-stream | tee -a stats.txt; sleep 1; done`

+where stats.txt is the filename you want to save the data to.
+Once the process is finished, hit Ctrl+C to stop the recording.

 This command will create a file that looks like this: